markustyj/financ_market/README.md

 A beta greater than 1 indicates that the security is more volatile than the market.
 A negative beta indicates an inverse relationship with the market.

-Averages of a large number of independent identically distributed shocks (whose variance is finite) are approximately normally distributed.
+Central limit theory: Averages of a large number of independent identically distributed shocks (whose variance is finite) are approximately normally distributed.

+Cauchy Distribution
+"Fat tail" in the context of the stock market refers to the phenomenon where extreme events (large gains or losses) occur more frequently than predicted by a normal distribution.

+lessen 3 insurance

+Risk Pooling is the source of all value in insurance Moral Hazard dealt with partially by deductions and coinsurance Selection Bias dealt with by group policies, by testing and referrals, and by mandatory government insurance